zerosimonn/costcorrection/README.md

 ```

 You need to have your .csv or .xlsx file formatted as  'Material';'Date';'Cost'
 This solution uses Pandas, so use your date with headers.
 Note the date formatting in either Pandas settings or Excel "Home > Numer > More Number Formats".
+Refer to the .txt files for an example.

 ### How to clone it